wandb/docs/docs/guides/launch/setup-agent-advanced.md

 ```

 ### Kaniko
 To use the Kaniko builder, you must specify a container registry and environment option.
-See Set up Registry and Environment blocks[LINK]

 For example, the following YAML snippet shows how to specify Kaniko in a launch agent config file (`launch-config.yaml`):